pcafrica/hpc_for_data_science_2023-2024/slides/04/04-parallel.md

 # Interactive environments and limitations

 In interactive environments like Jupyter, the `multiprocessing.Pool` might not function as expected because the `__main__` module needs to be importable by child processes.
-A fork of multiprocessing, called multiprocess, is recommended for use in such environments.
+A fork of `multiprocessing`, called `multiprocess`, is recommended for use in such environments.

-The multiprocessing module also includes other functionalities like `Process` and `Queue`, which offer more control over individual processes.

-Fortunately, there is a fork of `multiprocesssing` called `multiprocess` which does work in interactive environments.
 All we have to do is install it by pip install `multiprocess` and change the import statement: `from multiprocess import Pool`.

+The `multiprocessing` module also includes other functionalities like `Process` and `Queue`, which offer more control over individual processes.

 ---